jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 In VSCode open the debut folder and then create a config file, name it "config.yml"

 Next we need the ID of the copy of the theme debut.
 Go to your Shopify store.
-On the "Theme library" area hit "customize".
+On the "Theme library" area hit "Customize".

 The ID is located on top, on the search field of the browser after the "/theme/" section.
 The ID should be a series of numbers like "104345043112".
 Save this number.